microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

-# Windows Package Mananger rest source
+# Windows Package Manager REST source

 The Windows Package Manager provides a distribution channel for software packages containing their tools and applications.
-The instructions contained within this document provide guidance on how to setup a rest source that can be connected to using the Windows Package Manager.
+The instructions contained within this document provide guidance on how to setup a REST source that can be connected to using the Windows Package Manager.
 Providing a comprehensive package manager solution that consists of a command line tool and a set of services for installing applications on Windows 10.

 #### Available Guidance
-    - Managing the Windows Package Manager rest source with PowerShell.
+    - Managing the Windows Package Manager REST source with PowerShell.
-    - Managing the Windows Package Manager rest source manually.
+    - Managing the Windows Package Manager REST source manually.

-## Windows Package Manager rest source automation
+## Windows Package Manager REST source automation
-To simplify the management and interaction with the Windows Package Manager rest source, the `Microsoft.WinGet.Source` PowerShell module has been made available.
-This PowerShell module provides cmdlets that enable you to Add, Remove and Get Application Manifests from your Windows Package Manager rest source, as well as stand up a new Windows Package Manager rest source in Azure.
+To simplify the management and interaction with the Windows Package Manager REST source, the `Microsoft.WinGet.Source` PowerShell module has been made available.
+This PowerShell module provides cmdlets that enable you to Add, Remove and Get Application Manifests from your Windows Package Manager REST source, as well as stand up a new Windows Package Manager REST source in Azure.

 #### Available Guidance
     - Download and Installation of the `Microsoft.WinGet.Source` PowerShell Module.
-    - Automate the creation of a Windows Package Manager rest source.
+    - Automate the creation of a Windows Package Manager REST source.
-    - Publishing Application Manifests to the Windows Package Manager rest source.
+    - Publishing Application Manifests to the Windows Package Manager REST source.
-    - Retrieving published Application Manifests from the Windows Package Manager rest source.
+    - Retrieving published Application Manifests from the Windows Package Manager REST source.
-    - Removing published Applications Manifests from the Windows Package Manager rest source.
+    - Removing published Applications Manifests from the Windows Package Manager REST source.

 ### Download and install the PowerShell module
-The following steps must be performed before the PowerShell cmdlets are available for use with the Windows Package Manager rest source.
+The following steps must be performed before the PowerShell cmdlets are available for use with the Windows Package Manager REST source.

 **How to:**
 1. Open an Edge Browser.